AlexMilligan/guardpact/src/content/docs/explanation/five-high-level-goals.md

 ---
-title: The Five High-Level Goals of Government
+title: "The Five High-Level Goals of Government"
-description: 5 Goals for a government to protect its people and society
+description: "5 Goals for a government to protect its people and society"
 ---

 ## **THE 5 HIGH-LEVEL GOALS (HLGs)**